|

 well it's so restful and so peaceful that you don't need to

-abdicate to say at Shaw Park
+abdicate to stay at Shaw Park

 [Abdicate?